symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

         public Post $post;
     }

-In the template, let's render an HTML form *and* a “preview” area where the user can see, as they type, what the post will look like (including rendered the ``content`` through a Markdown filter from the ``twig/markdown-extra`` library):
+In the template, let's render an HTML form *and* a "preview" area where the user can see, as they type, what the post will look like (including rendered the ``content`` through a Markdown filter from the ``twig/markdown-extra`` library):